michaelfester/docs/docs/reference/components/date-pickers.md

 - The **Date Time** component allows users to add or edit dates and times in your project.

 {% callout title="" %}
 The Date component will automatically append 12:00 AM as the time for inputted dates, though this is not visible to users unless you choose a Date & Time format for your column.
-If you’d like to capture a different time for inputted dates, use the Date Time component.
+If you'd like to capture a different time for inputted dates, use the Date Time component.
 {% /callout %}

 ## Configuring date pickers